Onelinerhub/onelinerhub/clickhouse/insert-uuid-into-table.md

-# How to insertr UUID into table
+# How to insert UUID into table

 ```sql
 INSERT INTO utbl SELECT generateUUIDv4(), today(), 'Joe'